Chapter 6:

 Kitezh the Invisible Phenomenon

 “How did I end up in this situation?
 I was down to my underwear.
-No army and no weapons, aside from a useless helmet.
+No armor and no weapons, aside from a helmet that's practically useless in this battle.
 And a gigantic swamp wolf mid-air diving down to shred me apart.
 How funny is it that turning invisible is practically useless?”

-Those are what Kitezh thought were going to be her final words.
+Those were what Kitezh thought were going to be her final words.
 Reality did not return to her until she was thrown to the ground.

 Thanks to Lev’s beast like strength and speed, he carried her inside the bastion halls.